Home

 Subject:

-Dear Environment Minister Watt and Agriculture Minister Collins, I am writing to thank you for the work done to date including funding for bird flu preparedness, wild bird surveillance and protective actions for threatened species and priority biodiversity.
-I am deeply concerned about the impacts on Australian wildlife when the deadly new H5N1 strain of bird flu reaches our shores.
-The virus has now been detected on Heard Island, in Australia’s sub-Antarctic territory.
-Observed mortalities of elephant seal pups are a grave reminder that our unique marine life is incredibly vulnerable to this deadly virus, which is now one step closer to reaching mainland Australia.
-We know that bird flu’s arrival is inevitable.
-When the virus does eventually spread to the mainland, Australia could face a potential wildlife disaster on the scale of the black summer bushfires.
-When H5N1 arrived in South America in 2023, it killed 40 per cent of Peru’s pelicans, over 30,000 sea lions, and 17,000 elephant seal pups.
-Millions of wild birds have died worldwide, and research suggests our black swans and other endemic bird species - along with marine mammals such as Australian sea lions - could face local extinctions.
-Australia urgently needs to identify and prioritise at-risk species and high-value sites, develop detailed response plans and work closely with relevant stakeholders to ensure effective delivery of these plans.
-Options to reduce wildlife deaths and prevent extinctions include preventing disturbance of affected wildlife colonies, swiftly removing carcasses and possibly vaccination.
+Dear Minister Watt and Minister Collins, I am writing to thank you for the work done to date, including funding for bird flu preparedness, wild bird surveillance and protective actions for threatened species and priority biodiversity.
+I am deeply concerned about the impacts on Australian wildlife now that the deadly new H5N1 strain of bird flu has reached our shores.
+As of June 24, the virus has now been detected on WA’s south coast, in South Australia and on Heard Island, in Australia’s sub-Antarctic territory.¹ The mass mortality of elephant seal pups is a grave reminder that our unique marine life is incredibly vulnerable to this deadly virus.
+With cases now confirmed on our mainland, Australia could face a wildlife disaster on the scale of the Black Summer bushfires should the virus spread to local wildlife populations.
+When H5N1 arrived in South America in 2023, it killed 40 per cent of Peru’s pelicans, over 30,000 sea lions, and 17,000 elephant seal pups.² Millions of wild birds have died worldwide, and research suggests our black swans and other endemic bird species - along with marine mammals such as Australian sea lions - could face local extinctions.
+Australia urgently needs to establish a national wildlife resilience fund to invest in threatened wildlife populations, with a focus on protection and recovery efforts, so that threats are minimised should bird flu spread beyond the existing cases.
+Options to reduce wildlife deaths and prevent extinctions include avoiding disturbance of affected wildlife colonies, swiftly removing carcasses, and possibly vaccinating.
 I am therefore asking that you: 1.
-Continue prioritising investment into a broad national wildlife preparedness taskforce, co-led by the Agriculture and Environment departments, together with non-government participants, to drive collaborative preparedness.
-2. Ensure that H5 HPAI preparedness and response remains a priority issue for Agriculture Ministers, and that this is demonstrated by close engagement with all key stakeholders, including the conservation and wildlife rescue and rehabilitation sectors.
-3. Scale up public communication, including working with non-government partners to achieve this effectively.
-We must remain vigilant and continue to prioritise preparation and mitigation plans.
-Time is running out to take meaningful action to prepare for the potentially devastating impacts of deadly bird flu.
+Establish an additional fund for national wildlife resilience of at least $200 million over the next two years.
+This must prioritise protection and recovery of threatened wildlife populations, minimising threats before bird flu spreads beyond the existing cases.
+2. Scale up public communication, including working through non-government partners.
+The experience worldwide demonstrates the potential for this virus to be catastrophic for Australia’s unique wildlife and threatened species.
+Investing in boosting the resilience of our threatened species by protecting and restoring their habitat, and reducing pressures on their populations is now essential to ensure their future.
 I look forward to your response and swift action on this issue.
+References: 1.
+Waller, P., & Chounding, A. (2026, June 22).
+Second case of deadly H5 bird flu confirmed in southern WA.
+ABC News. https://www.abc.net.au/news/2026-06-22/second-case-of-deadly-h5-bird-flu-confirmed-in-southern-wa 2.
+Uhart et al. (2024).
+Massive outbreak of Influenza A H5N1 in elephant seals at Península Valdés, Argentina: increased evidence for mammal-to-mammal transmission. bioRxiv. https://doi.org/10.1101/2024.05.31.596774

 Yes, send me updates from Australian Marine Conservation Society